sairam1284/Project3_Airbnb-Beating_Market/README.md

    * Bed Type had low impact.
 This is important if you have a smaller place with an extra sofa.
 You can claim that sofa as a bed and increase the number of people that your place can accommodate
    * Flexible Cancellation policy had a low impact.
 This means that you could shift to a more strict policy and shield yourself from lost out on income due to last minute cancellations
    * Having more amenities matters, even if you don't think they are important(i.e. shampoo, toaster)
-   * Simply having a more detailed description had a small effect on increasing your monthly cash flow.
+   * Simply having a more detailed description had an effect on increasing your monthly cash flow.